canonical/bundle-kubeflow/docs/upgrade-guide-1.6-to-1.7.md

 # upgrade istio-pilot from 1.15 to 1.16
 juju refresh istio-pilot --channel 1.16/stable
 ```

+After refreshing to 1.16, `istio-pilot` should reach `active` status within a few minutes.
+Otherwise, check out the troubleshooting tips below.

 <!-- This should be placed in [detail] section on Discourse -->
 #### Troubleshooting of Istio upgrade